Your Stay at St Andrew's Ipswich Private Hospital

 The bedside telephone enables patients to make free local calls.
 Mobile, STD and international calls will be charged to your account and payable on discharge.

 Each patient has their own television set, which shows all the local stations.

-A selection of newspapers and magazines are available at the Red Cross Kiosk on Level 2.
+A selection of newspapers and magazines are available for purchase from the coffee shop and front desk.

 St Andrews Catering prides itself with an innovative food service; our state of the art kitchen provides quality cooked meals that are prepared on-site and cooked fresh seven days a week.

 Our meal selection and extensive menu is well balanced, from comfort food to healthy choice options, our dietary team is there to ensure you enjoy your culinary experience whilst in the hospital and can be contacted to customise our menu to suit your tastes if need be.

 If you have been a customer please feel free to give as your opinion, we value your feedback: Click here to fill out the feedback form.